Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 <a href="url"><img src="https://github.com/Kidoz-SDK/Kidoz_Android_SDK_Example/blob/master/graphics/App%20icon.png" align="left" height="72" width="72" ></a>

-KIDOZ SDK Sample App
+KIDOZ SDK + Sample App
 =================================
 **KIDOZ SDK and the sample App is compatible with Android 4.0 (API level 14) and above.**

-*Updated to KIDOZ SDK version 0.3.0*
+*Updated to KIDOZ SDK version 0.4.0*

 This Android application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration.

 The example application contains the following creative tools:
 * KIDOZ's Feed view content tool - the `FeedView`
 * KIDOZ's Feed Button view content tool - the `FeedButton`
-* KIDOZ's Feed Panel content tool - the `FeedPanel`
+* KIDOZ's Feed Panel content tool - the `PanelView`
 * KIDOZ's Banner content tool - the `KidozBanner`
+* KIDOZ's Flexi Point content tool - the `FlexiView`

 ###Running the sample app
 1. Clone (or Download) the project (download button located on the right) and unzip the downloaded .zip file